 These two descendants will share the same mtDNA profile as Stephanie de Beauharnais and any of her children.

 Two independent laboratories generated identical mtDNA profiles from the bloodstained fabric of Hauser.
 In both cases this mtDNA profile differed significantly from the profile of the two references, confirming that Hauser didn’t belong to the House of Baden.

-We still do not know that true identity of Hauser, but it is now believed that Hauser was just a pathological liar with a hysterical and attention-seeking personality.
+The true identity of Hauser is still unknown.
+It’s now believed that he was just a pathological liar with a hysterical and attention-seeking personality.